Analytic-Playground/Analytic-Playground.github.io-depriciated-/side_projects.markdown

 ---
 layout: page
-title: Projects, Seasonal
+title: Side Projects
-permalink: /projectsseasonal/
+permalink: /sideprojects/
 ---
 <h1>Side Projects & Visualizations</h1>
 In my down time I enjoy taking on small side projects from time to time.
 Some are related to current events: